gyk4j/blog/_posts/2024-02-29-fitting-windows-10-22h2-iso-image-4-7gb-dvd-r-ntlite.md

 Thus, I am not going to spend more money and time hunting around for them.

-## Solution 3: Create and use a modified, stripped down WIndows 10 22H2 ISO image
+## Solution 3: Create and use a modified, stripped down Windows 10 22H2 ISO image

 This idea came from Redditor *heartprairie* who reported customizing the installation media ISO image created by Windows 10 Media Creation Tool